DestinedMC/Incast/README.md

 # Incast
-A programming  language made by me alone
+A simple programming  language check Wiki for more infomation

+help me by being doing a colab